Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 → ClickUp automation: assign subtasks (Brief, Caption, Design brief, CTA)

-→ Claude API (via Make): generate caption draft from task name + content pillar field
+→ Claude API (via Make): generate caption draft from task name + pillar field

 STAGE 4 — PUBLICATION